 $1000 Invested In This Stock 15 Years Ago, Would Be Worth This Much

-Albemarle (NYSE:ALB) has outperformed the market over the past 15 years by 3.18% on an annualized basis.
+Microsoft (NASDAQ:MSFT) has outperformed the market over the past 15 years by 8.98% on an annualized basis.

-Buying $1,000 In ALB: 15 years ago, an investor could have purchased 23.47 shares of Albemarle at the time with $1,000.
-This investment in ALB would have produced an average annual return of 10.86%.
-Currently, Albemarle has a market capitalization of $23.46 billion.
+Buying $1,000 In MSFT: 15 years ago, an investor could have purchased 34.60 shares of Microsoft at the time with $1,000.
+This investment in MSFT would have produced an average annual return of 16.57%.
+Currently, Microsoft has a market capitalization of $2.17 trillion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.